 Section 1.Regular Meetings

-Regular meetings shall be held monthly unless otherwise determined by the Board of Directors.
+Membership meetings or events may be virtual and shall be held at least quarterly unless otherwise determined by the Board of Directors.

 Section 2.
 Annual Meeting

-The regular meeting for the month of June of each year shall be designated as the annual meeting and shall be held for the purpose of receiving reports and installing officers.
+The membership meeting for the month of June of each year shall be designated as the annual meeting open to all members and shall be held for the purpose of receiving reports and installing officers.

 Section 3.
 Special Meetings